 Turning passive learners into active ones

 Moreover, this approach also facilitates differentiated instruction as you may spend more time on addressing your students’ questions, thus, offering them individual support and feedback on their work.
-While learners are carrying out various activities in small groups, for instance, you may offer personalized attention to those students who have difficulties in completing certain parts of the task.
+While learners are carrying out various activities in small groups, for instance, you may offer personalized support for those students who have difficulties in completing certain parts of the task.
 Another advantage of this instructional method is that students learn from one another, and they acquire a deeper understanding of the content through meaningful and collaborative tasks.

 Are you wondering if the flipped classroom approach is right for you?

 If you are not ready to flip your classroom entirely, there is always another way to spice things up.
 Sometimes, we do not have the means to change things altogether for various reasons.
-So, that is why I like the In-Class Flip option that is basically about having students watch the video lectures in the classroom.
+So, that is why I like the In-Class Flip option that requires students watch the video lectures in the classroom.
 If you have access to laptops or tablets, learners could use them to watch the video lessons, take notes of the most important ideas, and record their questions.
-Right after watching, you can answer learners’ questions, then, they can form small groups to carry out various activities while you are monitoring their progress and offering more support to learners in need.
+Right after watching, you can answer learners’ questions; then, they can form small groups to carry out various activities while you are monitoring their progress and helping learners in need.